macifoxispurple/FusionBetterExport/README.md

 - `.mtl`
 - `.f3d`
 - `.iges`
-- `.igs`
 - `.sat`
 - `.smt`
 - `.step`
-- `.stp`
 - `.usdz`

-The sorting pass can:
+During sorting, Better Export can:

-- dedupe mesh exports by version
+- deduplicate mesh exports by version
-- strip version markers and spaces from final filenames
+- remove version markers and spaces from final filenames
 - keep OBJ and MTL files linked correctly after renaming
 - archive original F3D files
 - create one cleaned top-level F3D copy for the highest-version file
-- organize outputs into per-project folders and type-specific subfolders
+- organize exports into project folders with type-specific subfolders

-There is also a `Replace Existing Sorted Files` option for cases where you want sorted outputs to replace existing files.

-If you prefer to keep Fusion's version markers in the files themselves, you can turn off `Strip Version Numbers From Sorted Filenames`.
-Better Export will still use the cleaned base name for the project folder, so `DeskClip v2.stl` still lands under `DeskClip`, but the sorted file can keep its versioned filename.
+There is also a **Replace Existing Sorted Files** option for workflows where sorted outputs should overwrite older sorted files.
+If you prefer to keep Fusion’s version markers in the filenames, you can disable **Strip Version Numbers From Sorted Filenames**.
+Better Export will still use the cleaned base name for the project folder while allowing the sorted file itself to keep its versioned name.

-If you want a faster handoff into the rest of your workflow, Better Export can also open the destination folder automatically after a successful export.

-One nice side effect of auto-sort is that it plays well with the `Reload from disk` feature in many 3D printer slicers.
-Because the add-in keeps writing cleaned files back to stable project folders, you can often refresh an existing model in the slicer in place instead of dragging a new copy in every time you export an updated version from Fusion.
+A useful side effect of auto-sort is that it works well with **Reload from disk** workflows in many slicers.
+Because Better Export writes cleaned files back to stable project folders, you can often refresh an existing model in place instead of re-importing it every time.

 ## Example sorted output

-If `Sorted Projects Folder` is set to `~/Documents/Fusion Exports`, the add-in might create a structure like this after an auto-sorted export:
+If **Sorted Projects Folder** is set to `~/Documents/Fusion Exports`, Better Export might create a structure like this:

 ```text
 ~/Documents/Fusion Exports/